chen-dylan-liang/opti-hub/README.md

 ## How It Works
 Opti Hub reads `registry.toml` to discover optimizer packages, install sources, and import paths.
 The file is intended to be both a registry and a learning map you can expand.
+This registry is actively updated.
+If you have a newly developed optimizer you would like added, please open an issue.

 ## Install
 If you are on Python 3.11+, `tomllib` is built in.
 For Python < 3.11, install `tomli`.